Alpha BRAIN Review

 Acetylcholine is an important neurotransmitter that works with the parasympathetic nervous system to calm the body after a fight-or-flight response.
 It also orchestrates some release of other neurotransmitters (like serotonin and dopamine) that influence mood, hunger, memory, and more.
 Interestingly, acetylcholine seems to affect the start of REM sleep at night and can influence your dreams.
 Some researchers think it might be involved in muscle movement during sleep paralysis and dreams (though others think that might be from other neurotransmitters at work).
 Higher levels of acetylcholine during sleep also mean that you’ll experience REM for longer, which creates longer dreams that you’ll have a higher likelihood of remembering.

-Looking deeper into the ingredients reveals a clear problem with the supplement: not all of the ingredients have studies backing up Onnit’s claims Those that do have clinical backing need to be present in large enough amounts to be effective.
-Since it isn’t clear how much of each ingredient is in Alpha BRAIN and reaching out to the company doesn’t clear up that information, it’s difficult to say whether or not you can find many of the ingredients in levels high enough to make a difference.
+Looking deeper into Alpha BRAIN’s ingredients reveals a clear problem with the supplement: not all of the ingredients have studies backing up Onnit’s claims.
+And those that do have positive research need to be present in large enough amounts to be effective.
+Since it isn’t clear how much of each ingredient is in Alpha BRAIN — and reaching out to the company doesn’t clear up that information — it’s difficult to say whether or not you can find most of the ingredients in levels high enough to make a difference.

-The amount of vitamin B6, cat’s claw extract, and huperzine A are all appropriate based on clinical research, but they’re also three of the four ingredients with listed quantities per serving.
+The amount of vitamin B6, cat’s claw extract, and huperzine A (from the toothed clubmoss extract) are all appropriate based on clinical research, but they’re also three of only four ingredients with listed quantities per serving.
 (Bacopa extract appears to be short by about 200mg per serving.)
-Customers report mixed effects of Alpha BRAIN: some experience grand effects and others experience none at all.
+Customers report mixed effects of Alpha BRAIN: some experience grand effects, and others experience none at all.

 Onnit recommends taking two capsules daily with a light meal.
-It’s not uncommon to experience nausea, vomiting, and other GI problems when you first start taking Alpha BRAIN, so be sure to take it with a meal to mitigate any risk of side effects.
+It’s not uncommon to experience nausea, vomiting, and other GI problems when you first start taking Alpha BRAIN or any other nootropic, so be sure to take it with a meal to make it a bit easier on the stomach.
 However, if you experience other effects (such as muscle twitching or weakness, a sudden increase in tear or saliva production, or blurry vision), stop taking Alpha BRAIN and contact your doctor immediately.
 There is also a very low risk of kidney or liver damage, but if you have a history of kidney or liver disease, reach out to your doctor before trying Alpha BRAIN.

-Insomnia may also be a sign that Alpha BRAIN isn’t right for you, but it may also be a sign that you’ve taken it too late in the afternoon.
-If you take Alpha BRAIN in the morning and can’t sleep at night, you may find better luck with other nootropics.
+Insomnia may also be a sign that Alpha BRAIN isn’t right for you, but this side effect could also be caused by taking it too late in the afternoon.
+If you take Alpha BRAIN in the morning and still can’t sleep at night, you may find better luck with other nootropics.
+Thesis, for example, offers a nootropic blend called “Confidence” that includes ingredients to promote calm, like ashwagandha.

-Alpha BRAIN is not appropriate for pregnant or lactating people and anyone under 18.
+Alpha BRAIN is not appropriate for pregnant or lactating people and anyone under the age of 18.
+And it may not be safe for those with soy allergies due to the unknown origins of the supplement’s phosphatidylserine (often made from soy).

 L-tyrosine

 Generally, researchers believe that tyrosine might not improve your everyday life, but it gives your brain the materials to keep you from floundering under pressure.
-Some people’s genetics mean they benefit more from supplemental tyrosine than others.
+Some people’s genetics may lead them to benefit more from supplemental tyrosine than others.
 More research is necessary to determine how it can help you long-term.
-Studies usually give about 2g of L-tyrosine to participants.

 L-theanine